 Our research has identified five "Moments that Matter" where organizations can build transformation capability:

-Our research emphasizes that effective change communication goes beyond frequency.
+Effective change communication goes beyond frequency, but leaders should also recognize that communication alone does not constitute change management.
+Organizations must support people through their transitions, not just inform them about what's changing.
+That said, the quality of communication matters enormously.
 Among employees who agree that people in their organization communicate openly and honestly, 4.4x as many say change is handled effectively.
 This transparency builds trust and strengthens commitment.

 According to data from Perceptyx's Workforce Panel, 43% of employees say senior leaders have communicated that their organization is currently experiencing a change or disruption.
 Another 1 in 5 say they believe communication may have occurred, but they aren't clear on it.